Bird Point Counts

 4. SURVEY DESIGN

-The bird point count survey is a multiple-observer, replicated point count.
+The bird point count survey is a replicated point count with replicates within days, across days within seasons, across seasons within years, and across years.

 4.1 SPATIAL DESIGN